Viththal-K/Patient-Information-Database-System/README.md

 - Install and configure MySQL on your system.
 - Make sure to change the username and password (set as "root" by default) to your configuration
 - Open MySQL Command Line Client
-- Execute the SQL script provided in database.sql to create the required database and table.
+- Execute the SQL script provided in database_config.sql to create the required database and table.

 ## Usage